 Stepanov said, “Planning is key.
 Establish a detailed budget considering various aspects like transportation, accommodation, meals, equipment, and miscellaneous expenses.
 Forecasting potential expenses helps in allocating funds effectively.”

 Packer said, “Travelling for business is passed onto the client.
 If I can I get them to make the arrangements.
-I have stayed in some of the top hotels in the world and travelled first class on a number of occasions.”
+I have stayed in some of the top hotels in the world and traveled first class on a number of occasions.”

 Host, Scheller said, “Utilizing an online service like @SAP Concur makes it easy to track travel costs and know exactly where every expense comes from so you can avoid going over-budget.”